 An Extended Final Maturity Date will apply to each Series of Covered Bonds.
 The Issuer's obligations under the relevant Covered Bonds to pay the Principal Amount Outstanding on the relevant Final Maturity Date shall be deferred past the Final Maturity Date until the Extended Final Maturity Date (as specified in the Final Terms) (such date the Extended Final Maturity Date) if the Issuer fails to pay the Final Redemption Amount on the Final Maturity Date (subject to applicable grace period).
 Such deferral will occur automatically if the Issuer fails to pay any amount representing the amount due within 14 Business Days after the Final Maturity Date as set out in the Final Terms (the Final Redemption Amount) in respect of the relevant Series of Covered Bonds provided that, any amount representing the Final Redemption Amount due and remaining unpaid within 14 Business Days after the Final Maturity Date may be paid by the Issuer on any Interest Payment Date thereafter up to (and including) the relevant Extended Final Maturity Date.
-Between the Final Maturity Date and the Extended Final Maturity Date, the Interest Payment Dates will occur monthly.
-Interest will continue to accrue and be payable on any unpaid amounts on each Interest

-Payment Date up to the Extended Final Maturity Date in accordance with the Conditions and the Issuer will make payments on each relevant Interest Payment Date and Extended Final Maturity Date.
+Between the Final Maturity Date and the Extended Final Maturity Date, the Interest Payment Date up to the Extended Final Maturity Date in accordance with the Conditions and the Issuer will make payments on each relevant Interest Payment Date and Extended Final Maturity Date.